Point of Interest (POI) Data

 Point of interest / Place of interest (POI) data is effectively a data representation of almost all the key locations and places in the physical world.
 It refers to the location’s purpose and the movement and behavioral patterns of people who visit it.
 The potential from POI information is vast - and much of it is still untapped.
 More and more marketers, advertisers, investors and businesses are unlocking location-based solutions with a comprehensive POI database and POI APIs.
 Read on to learn how organizations are utilizing points of interest in 2020.

 What is point of interest data?

-Point of interest (POI) data is information on the geographical location and function of a particular place that might be appealing to the public.
-Points of interest can be a simple, everyday location, such as shops, parks, churches, gas stations, tourist attractions, hotels, and so on.
-They can also be unique places, like monuments and heritage sites, such as the Statue of Liberty, or geographically significant points like cities or geographical landmarks (think Mount Everest).
+Point of interest (POI) data is information about real-world geographical locations which explains who the place is interesting to and why.
+Points of interest can be a simple, everyday locations, such as retail and grocery stores, restaurants, parks, malls, gas stations, tourist attractions, hotels, and so on.
+The GPS coordinates can also represent unique places, like monuments and heritage sites, such as the Statue of Liberty, or geographically significant points like cities or geographical landmarks (think Mount Everest).

 What are the attributes of point of interest data?

 Point of interest data contains several core attributes about the places it describes, including name, function, and location in the form of both address and geographical coordinates.
-Point of interest data generally possesses an incredible level of spatial granularity, which is reflected in its attributes.
+POI data generally possesses an incredible level of spatial granularity, which is reflected in its attributes.

 The core attributes of point of interest data include:

 - Franchise information